janpeuker/awesome-tech-roles/README.md

 - [The Manager&apos;s Path](https://www.welcometothejungle.com/en/articles/btc-manager-path-camille-fournier) - Behind the Code summary of Camille Fournier&apos;s instant classic "The Manager&apos;s Path".
 - [Things your manager might not know](https://jvns.ca/blog/things-your-manager-might-not-know/) - Julia Evans on how to talk to your manager.
 - [Writing the roadmap from engineer to manager](https://stackoverflow.blog/2021/09/17/podcast-376-writing-the-roadmap-from-engineer-to-manager/) - Stack Overflow podcast featuring amongst others Sarah Drasner, author of "Engineering Management for the Rest of Us".
-- [Zone of Genius](https://themanagershandbook.com/coaching-and-feedback/zone-of-genius) - Zone of Genius framework from The Big Leap in Clearbit's "The Manager&apos;s Handbook".
+- [Zone of Genius](https://themanagershandbook.com/coaching-and-feedback/zone-of-genius) - Zone of Genius framework from The Big Leap in Clearbit&apos;s "The Manager&apos;s Handbook".
 See also their leveling, and generally self-determination Motivation theory (SDT) and Herzberg&apos;s Motivation and Hygiene Factors.

 ### Interviews
 - [18F Engineering Hiring Guide](https://eng-hiring.18f.gov/) - 18F is a technology and design consultancy for the U.S. Government and publishes a lot of their processes including a detailed hiring guide.